lindbrook/packageRank/README.md

 ![](man/figures/README-month-1.png)<!-- -->

-Three things are worth noticing.
-First, because the last month (far right) is still in-progress, it’s split in two: one point (empty black square) for the in-progress total, another point (empty red circle) for the estimated total.
-The estimate is based on the proportion of the month completed: in the example above, the 635 observed downloads from April 1 through April 15 translates into an estimate of 1,270 downloads for the month (30 / 15 \* 635).
-Second, all points are plotted on the x-axis on the first of the month.
-Third, if a smoother in included, it only uses “complete”, not in-progress or estimated data.
+Three things to note.
+First, because the last/current month (far right) is in-progress, I split the observation in two: one point for the in-progress total (empty black square), another for the estimated total (empty red circle).
+The estimate is based on the proportion of the month completed.
+In the example above, the 635 observed downloads from April 1 through April 15 translates into an estimate of 1,270 downloads for the entire month (30 / 15 \* 635).
+Second, if a smoother in used, it only uses “complete”, not in-progress or estimated data.
+Third, all points are plotted along the x-axis on the first day of the month.

 ##### `unit.observation = "week"`

-The final graph plots the same data aggregated by week (the week begin on Sundays).
+The graph below plots the same data aggregated by week (weeks begin on Sunday).

 ``` r
 plot(cranDownloads(packages = "cranlogs", from = 2022, to = "2022-06-15"),